MoonlightCapital/MoonlightBot-docs/role-management-commands/pause-role.md

 # pause-role

 This command allows you to pause a role for a user for a specified duration.
-With a pause is meant that the role is removed from the user for the specified duration.
-After the duration has passed, the role will be reassigned to the user.
+This means that the role is removed from the user for the specified duration.
+After the duration has passed, the role will be automatically reassigned to the user.

 ## Required permissions